 I don't think we will rush right into the next one but it will be soon enough.

 Funny enough, I also listened to this book all month on audiobook.
 I used Hoopla to check it out.

 I thought I hated audiobooks.
 I don't like people reading to me because I like to read the words on the page.
 But I tried it because it was available and because it is popular.
 And rightfully so.

 An American Marriage is about the relationship between Roy and Celestial, and their close family and friends when Roy is accused of attacking another woman.
 Although he swears his innocence, he is found guilty and sentenced to 12 years.
 That is where all of this starts, but things change must faster for everyone on both sides of the jail bars.

 This book has two narrators, one male, and one female.
 The story is told from multiple points of view, and through letters and dialogue.
 There was so much to unpack about incarceration, the relationships between Black men and women, and the view of wealth in affluent Black families.

-One of my bookish confessions is I rarely read the dust jacket synopsis of a novel, especially if it's popular to be on everyone's shelf.
+One of my bookish confessions is I rarely read the dust jacket synopsis of a novel, especially if it's popular enough to be on everyone's bookshelf.
 I had no idea what this book was about and was unprepared for the gravity of the subject matter.
 I wasn't moved to tears but I was stopped from doing anything else.

 Many people look at this kind of book and this kind of story like you have to take sides.
 I couldn't find a ride to sit on.
 Did everyone get their happy endings?
 Maybe.
 It's hard to tell when the characters felt so real that no one could have survived the traumas they had been put through.